Ji-Ping Wang

 Research Interests

 My research interest centers around statistical applications in bioinformatics and computational biology.
-I am actively engaged in developing advanced statistical and machine learning methods and tools specifically designed for the analysis of large-scale, high-dimensional genomic and genetic data.
-Some of recent working topics include species number estimation, nucleosome positioning mapping and prediction, next-generation sequencing analysis, RNA-seq normalization, Ribo-seq pattern differentiation, CRISPR-cas9 cleavage efficiency prediction, prediction of DNA bendability and its relationship to chromosome functions and etc. My lab has developed a few software tools that have been frequently used by researchers, including SPECIES (for species number estimation, CRAN), NuPoP (for nucleosome positioning prediction, bioconductor), DegNorm (for degradation normalization for RNA-seq, bioconductor), RiboDiPA (for differential pattern analysis for Ribo-seq data, GitHub, bioconductor), DNAcycP (for DNA cyclizability/bendability prediction, GitHub, Web server) and BoostMEC (for CRISPR-cas9 cleavage efficiency prediction, GitHub).
+I am actively engaged in developing advanced statistical and machine learning methods and tools for the analysis of large-scale, high-dimensional genomic and genetic data.
+My recent projects include species number estimation, nucleosome positioning mapping and prediction, next-generation sequencing analysis, RNA-seq normalization, Ribo-seq pattern differentiation, CRISPR-Cas9 cleavage efficiency prediction, DNA bendability prediction and its relationship to chromosome functions, and cell type deconvolution in spatial transcriptomics data.
+To translate this research into practice, my lab has developed several software tools frequently utilized by researchers worldwide.
+These include SPECIES (CRAN) for species number estimation; NuPoP (bioconductor) for nucleosome positioning; DegNorm (bioconductor) for RNA-seq degradation normalization; RiboDiPA (GitHub/bioconductor) for Ribo-seq differential pattern analysis; DNAcycP and DNAcycP2 (GitHub/Web server/Bioconductor) for DNA cyclizability prediction; and BoostMEC (GitHub) for CRISPR-Cas9 cleavage efficiency prediction.

 Recent Publications

-Insights into Nucleosome Organization in Mouse Embryonic Stem Cells through Chemical Mapping (with Voong et al), Cell, 2016, 167(6),1555-1570.e15, highlighted in Nature Reviews Molecular Cell Biology
+Insights into Nucleosome Organization in Mouse Embryonic Stem Cells through Chemical Mapping (with Voong et al), Cell, 2016, 167(6), highlighted in Nature Reviews Molecular Cell Biology

 DegNorm: normalization of generalized transcript degradation improves accuracy in RNA-seq analysis (with Xiong et al), Genome Biology, 2019, 20:75